nudge-now/sdk-android/README.md

 ## IAP, Reward and Promotion

-### In-App Purchase Tracking (Beta)
+### In-App Purchase Tracking

-With In-App-Purchase Tracking, you can analyze all the purchases of your users, and use it for targeting specific user segments to display your campaigns. (targeting feature is coming soon)
+With In-App-Purchase Tracking, you can analyze all the purchases of your users, and use it for targeting specific user segments to display your campaigns.

 There are two types of purchases you can track with our SDK.